 Political transitions provide a crucial opportunity for progress.
 By temporarily breaking down established patronage-based exclusionary power structures, political transitions represent vital windows of opportunity for pushing through meaningful reforms in the natural resource sector.
 This was seen in Guinea's shift to civilian rule in 2010-2011.
 The window for taking action is finite, however.
 If a course correction is not made at an early stage, the old patterns of corruption and unaccountability will reassert themselves.
 This will make subsequent efforts at reform much more difficult.
 Accordingly, it is important for reformers operating in these environments to articulate a cogent agenda for managing a nation's natural resource revenues in a timely manner.
 The IMF Guide on Resource Revenue Transparency provides a technical guide for such reforms.
-Reformers must similarly be prepared to sustain their push for reform since establishing these new oversight institutions will take time and face inevitable pushback.445 In the meantime, governments should work in consultation with a full range of stakeholders to develop long-term development plans for how natural resource revenues should be used.
-Citizens of resource-rich countries can often have high expectations of new governments-especially in postconflict situations.
-Such dialogues can help manage these expectations.
+Reformers must similarly be prepared to sustain their push for reform since establishing these new oversight institutions will take time and face inevitable pushback.
+In the meantime, governments should work in consultation with a full range of stakeholders to develop long-term development plans for how natural resource revenues should be used.
+Citizens of resource-rich countries can often have high expectations of new governments.